 Intelligence Through Networked Measurement and Reporting

-Just as Earth Networks recognized and met the demand for real-time, localized weather information, the company is now fulfulling the need for precise atmospheric data by developing a network of environmental instruments on a large scale.
+Just as Earth Networks and our WeatherBug brand are meeting the demand for real-time local weather information, we are now fulfilling the need for precise greenhouse gas data by deploying a network of GHG monitoring instruments on a large scale.

-In contrast, Earth Networks will deploy 100 greenhouse gas measuring instruments, consisting of 50 in the United States, 25 throughout Europe and another 25 elsewhere around the world.
-These instruments will provide key data that can help explain the science behind carbon emissions and environmental patterns.
-Such data has the potential to do the following:
+These instruments provide key data that can help explain the science behind carbon emissions and environmental patterns.
+The data has the potential to do the following:

 - Create the first-ever baseline measurement of critical environmental factors.